mjackson/then-redis/README.md

 then-redis
 ==========

-then-redis is a small, promise-based [Redis](http://redis.io) client.
+then-redis is a small, promise-based [Redis](http://redis.io) client for [node.js](http://nodejs.org).
 It supports all the features of Redis in a simple, user-friendly package.

 The two major differences between then-redis and [node_redis](https://github.com/mranney/node_redis) are: